This topic describes trojan attacks, how to find and delete trojan files, and how to defend against trojan attacks.

 Application security level

-Enhance security of web application middleware.
+Enhance the security of web application middleware.
 For more information, see Web application security hardening.

 Perform code security tests and white-box tests.
 Fix detected vulnerabilities before you bring the service code online.
 This prevents attackers from exploiting the vulnerabilities to intrude into your service system.